dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-setups/mssql-setup.md

 ### Common configuration

-For all the authentication methods below, the following configuration options can be set in your `profiles.yml` file.
-The options marked with `*` are required.
+For all the authentication methods, refer to the following configuration options that can be set in your `profiles.yml` file.
 A complete reference of all options can be found [at the end of this page](#reference-of-all-connection-options).

 | Configuration option | Description | Type | Example |